 There are a number of reasons teens should be coding, some of which can start paying off immediately, while others hold their value for the long term.

 School is required.
 School is valuable.
 But most schools also haven’t come around to offering computer science courses.
 Unfortunately, though, coding is no longer a “nice to have” reserved as a selective skill for only the extremely dedicated to chase and learn on their own.
 It’s now something that is arguably more crucial to a well-rounded education, since ideally, “education” exists to prepare students for success in the real world.

-So, teens should go out and learn to code because the opportunity to do so is not going to come to them in the traditional school setting.
+So, teens should seek out coding classes and learn to code because the opportunity to do so is not going to come to them in the traditional school setting.

 To get a leg up

 If teens go out and seek to do something not available to most of their peers, they are going to stand out when compared to others.
 And one of the most important times that comparison happens is when it comes to college applications.